 A Marketer's Guide to Customer Data Platform Use Cases

-Marketers in today’s digital-first world face increasing pressure to drive engagement, sales, and, ultimately, revenue, and they know they can’t do that without delivering tailored experiences for each visitor, prospect, and customer.
+Marketers in today’s digital-first world face increasing pressure to drive engagement, sales, and, ultimately, revenue but they can’t make good on those goals unless they deliver tailored experiences for each visitor, prospect, and customer.
 Creating seamless, intuitive, and personalized experiences requires data and an understanding of your audience’s demographics, behaviors, preferences, and more.

-A customer data platform (CDP) is an organization’s foundation for building data-driven, tailored experiences, and marketers are taking steps to ensure their success by adopting this technology.
-In fact, Acquia’s Customer Experience Trends Report found that 93% of marketers believe gathering first-party data to understand their audience is more important now than two years ago, and 50% report their organization has adopted a CDP in the last 18 months.
+A customer data platform (CDP) is an organization’s foundation for building data-driven, tailored experiences, and marketers are ensuring their success by adopting the technology.
+In fact, Acquia’s Customer Experience Trends Report found that eight in 10 (84%) marketers now place greater emphasis on first-party data as support of third-party cookies from major browsers will end in the near future.
+And 52% report their organization has adopted a CDP in the last 18 months.

 But with so many options in the market (including technologies that are CDPs in name only), how do you select the right solution for your organization’s particular needs?
 The first step is to identify what you want to do with a CDP, so you can select the one with features and functionalities that deliver those use cases.

-To identify the required capabilities your organization needs in a CDP and narrow down your search for a solution, first take a step back to look at what you want to do with your customer data.
-For inspiration, here are four popular CDP use cases:
+To identify the required capabilities your organization needs in a CDP and narrow your search for a solution, take a step back to look at what you want to do with your customer data.
+For inspiration, here are seven popular CDP use cases:

 - Unified customer data